cmu-rss-lab/rosdiscover-evaluation/README.rst

 The generic Dockerfile has the following arguments that are initialized based on the information provided in the experiment configuration file or will be automatically determined by the infrastructure in :code:`scripts/build-image.py`:

 * :code:`DISTRO`: The ROS distribution (e.g., indigo, kinetic, melodic).
 This parameter is taken from the experiment configuration yaml file.
-* :code:`COMMON_ROOTFS`: The directory on the host machine that is copied into the roof directory of the docker image.
+* :code:`COMMON_ROOTFS`: The directory on the host machine that is copied into the roof directory of the Docker image.
 This parameter is automatically set.
 * :code:`CUDA_VERSION`: The CUDA version number to be installed, 0 if none is needed.
 This parameter is taken from the experiment configuration yaml file.
 * :code:`APT_PACKAGES`: The list of packages to be installed using apt-get install represented as string with spaces as separators.
 This parameter is taken from the experiment configuration yaml file.
-* :code:`DIRECTORY`: The directory of the experiment that includes the preinstall, prebuild, and postbuild scripts as well as their dependent files to be copied to the docker container for custom image building configuration steps.
+* :code:`DIRECTORY`: The directory of the experiment that includes the preinstall, prebuild, and postbuild scripts as well as their dependent files to be copied to the Docker container for custom image building configuration steps.
 This parameter is automatically determined based on the location of the experiment folder.
 * :code:`ROSINSTALL_FILENAME`: The file name of the .rosinstall file that should be used to install ROS packages.
 This parameter is automatically determined based whether the buggy, fixed, or single version of the project should be built.
 The rosinstall file has been created using the https://github.com/rosin-project/rosinstall_generator_time_machine as described above.
 * :code:`BUILD_COMMAND`: The build command to be executed to compile the system.
 This parameter is taken from the experiment configuration yaml file.